pachyderm/pachyderm/src/server/pkg/storage/storage-format-spec.md

 - CA objects are referenced by SA objects, and by each other.
 They cannot be deleted by the user, they must be deleted by GC.
-- SA objects aren't referenced by other objects, they are deleted by the user and this deletion orphans CA objects and allows them to be GCed.
+- SA objects aren't referenced by other objects, they are deleted by the user and this deletion orphans CA objects which allows them to be GCed.

 For each object we store we will also store a counting bloom filter which describes the transitive closure of the objects it references.
-Counting bloom filters have the nice property that they can be added to, and subtract from each other.
+Counting bloom filters have the nice property that they can be added to, and subtracted from each other.
 Bloom filters are appealing for GC because they are space efficient structures that sometimes return false positives, but never return false negatives.
 That means that if the bloom filter says an object is unreferenced we know it's safe to delete.
 By summing the bloom filters of all the SA objects we can get a global bloom filter that describes all of the referenced blocks in our cluster, we can keep this up to date by adding the bloom filters of newly added blocks, and subtracting the bloom filters of deleted blocks.
-One of the difficulties of with bloom filters is that they can't be used to enumerate paths, they can only be used to check a path that you already know about.
+One of the difficulties with bloom filters is that they can't be used to enumerate paths, they can only be used to check a path that you already know about.
 That means that to perform garbage collection we'll need to scan objects and check them